Luke-hey/Opt.-selection-of-negatives/README.md

 ### 5. Finetune DNABERT

 - **Run DNABERT Script:**
-  - Use following script in the proteins directory (/Opt.-selection-of-negatives/proteins) to start the finetuning process:
+  - Use following script in the proteins directory (/Opt.-selection-of-negatives/proteins) to start the finetuning process with a specific kmer length:
     ```bash
-    ../setup_scripts/run_DNABERT.sh proteinname1 proteinname2
+    ../setup_scripts/run_DNABERT.sh kmer_length proteinname1 proteinname2
     ```
   - Note: this will start a queue